DMacharia/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la added command for showing hidden files and files in boot type shows the type of file in a directory ln s command for creating symbolic link
+ls -la added command for showing hidden files and files in boot type shows the type of file in a directory ln s command for creating symbolic link cp -rua *html ../ copies all the HTML files from the current working directory to the parent of the working directory